imCodePartnerAB/imcms/docs/user-documentation/admin-settings/template-css.rst

 **Clear** button - clear working space.

-.. warning:: Remember that you need to provide changes in order to save working version.
+.. note:: Remember that you need to provide changes in order to save working version.
 Also you cannot publish if versions match.

 ********************
 Template CSS History